GenericMappingTools/gmt/doc/rst/source/supplements/potential/grdgravmag3d.rst

 *grdfile_top* [*grdfile_bot*]
    Grid file whose gravity efect is going to be computed.
-If two grids are provided then the gravity/magnetic efect of the volume between them is computed.
+If two grids are provided then the gravity/magnetic effect of the volume between them is computed.

 .. _-C: